Chili Cultivation Monthly Calendar

 The planning for next year must start.
 Create piles of leaves and brushwood in the garden.
 They serve as quarters for hedgehogs and ladybirds.

 You will have to bring in your chili plants this month.
-Before the first night frost, otherwise the chillies will die.
-If you can’t or don’t want to continue the cultivation under artificial light in your apartment, humble the chillies to a height of about 20 cm.
+Before the first night frost, otherwise the chilies will die.
+If you can’t or don’t want to continue the cultivation under artificial light in your apartment, humble the chilies to a height of about 20 cm.
 Through the winter, the plants then go on the low flame.
 If the days become longer again, the chili starts to produce many small leaves again.

 It’s time to plan for a new chili season.
 Which varieties?
 Are there any new chili seeds at my trusted chili dealers?

 Greenhouses are cleaned, source tabs are obtained and the chili varieties are determined.
-Seeds of new cool chili varieties are ordered in webshops and are ready to hand in the new year.
+Seeds of new cool chili varieties are ordered in web shops and are ready to hand in the new year.